 - 1. Completion of an undergraduate course in organic or biochemistry. - 2.
 Completion of an undergraduate course in physics. - 3.
-Current certification in Advanced Cardiac Life Support. - 4.
-At least one year full-time experience as a Registered Nurse in a critical care area.
+Grade point average of all basic sciences and nursing courses. - 4..
+Current certification in Advanced Cardiac Life Support and Pediatric Advanced Life Support. - 5.
+At least one year experience as a Registered Nurse in which the individual has had the opportunity to develop as an independent decision maker, and demonstrate psychomotor skills and the ability to use and interpret advanced monitoring techniques based on a knowledge of physiologic and pharmacological principles.

-- 5. A personal interview with faculty in the Nurse Anesthesia specialization.
-Applicants will be notified about the interview date. - 6.
-Licensure as a Registered Nurse in Illinois and Missouri. - 7.
-For Completion Option students in addition to 1,2,3,5, & 6 above: - a.
-Completion of a Nurse Anesthesia program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs. - b.
+- 6. A personal interview with the Nurse Anesthesia Specialization Admissions subcommittee.
+Applicants will be notified about the interview date. - 7.
+In addition to 1,2,3,4, and 6 above, the Nurse Anesthesia Completion Option student must provide evidence of: - a.
+Completion of a nurse anesthesia program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs. - b.
 Successful completion of the National Certifying Examination. - c.
-Graduation from a NLNAC accredited baccalaureate nursing program equivalent to the undergraduate degree program at Southern Illinois University Edwardsville. - d.
-Current active practice in the specialization of anesthesia nursing. - e.
+Graduation from an NLNAC-accredited baccalaureate nursing program equivalent to the undergraduate degree program at Southern Illinois University Edwardsville. - d.
+Current active practice in the specialization of nurse anesthesia. - e.
 Illinois and Missouri recognition as a CRNA.

-NURSE PRACTITIONER SPECIALIZATION:
+NOTE: APPLICANTS TO THE NURSE PRACTITIONER SPECIALIZATION: